platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/cont-prof.md

 ![Routes](/images/observability/flame-graph.png "0.5")

 Rectangles in a flame graph are called frames.
-Each frame represents a function, arranged from vertically (y-axis) to show the sequence of method calls.
+Each frame represents a function, arranged vertically (y-axis) to show the sequence of method calls.

 The width of a frame relates to its resource usage.
 It helps pinpoint the most resource-intensive function calls.
 Their colors are not performance-related.
 They are meant to differentiate between functions.